pvigier/pvigier.github.io-jekyll/_posts/2019-06-09-vagabond-forest-generation.md

 The common way to perform multi-class Poisson disk sampling is to reuse the algorithm for the one-class case to generate several layers of points (one layer for each class) and then to discard samples that overlapped.
 Usually, the layers are ordered so that higher layers have priority over lower layers.
 And we put the classes with larger minimal distances in the higher layers.

 I decided to use another method and to generate simultaneously the samples for all the classes.
 I have not had the time to compare both methods in term of performance and quality of the sampling yet.
-But if people are interested, I will write a separate article describing the algorithms in detail and analyzing the differences.
+But if some of you are interested, I will write a separate article describing the algorithms in detail and analyzing the differences.

 Here is a picture with four classes that have different properties: